License for AI services

-STIM welcomes the opportunities of AI and supports its development through a license tailored to your needs as an AI company.
-We closely follow developments in the market and consider our license as a potential competitive advantage for you.
+Stim has a positive view on the opportunities of AI and supports development through a license tailored to AI company needs.
+We closely follow market developments and consider our license as a potential competitive advantage.

 AI technology has the potential to enable new and exciting business models based on copyright, a kind of creative explosion where hundreds of millions of people around the world can create music using these new tools.

-STIM represents songwriters and music publishers in matters relating to the copyright of musical works.
-If your AI service use music to train an AI model you need a license both for the musical works and for the recordings.
+Stim represents songwriters and music publishers in matters relating to the copyright of musical works.
+If your AI service uses music to train an AI model you need a license both for the musical works and for the recordings.

-STIM typically licenses only the musical works (compositions) and assumes that you, as the licensee, have separately obtained the necessary rights to the sound recordings (master rights) from the appropriate rights holders, such as a record label or a rights management organization.
-However, this initial version of the license also includes master rights for a selected catalogue, meaning that both composition and recording rights are bundled into a single agreement.
+Stim typically only licenses the musical works (compositions) and assumes that you, as the licensee, has separately obtained the necessary rights to the sound recordings (master rights) from the appropriate rightsholders, such as a record label or a rights management organization.
+However, this initial license version also includes master rights for a selected catalogue, meaning that both composition and master rights are bundled into a single agreement.
 This bundle may not apply to all future licensing agreements.

-The license grants you, as the licensee, permission to analyze musical structures, patterns, and metadata, and to extract a generalized understanding of the works for the purpose of training an AI model.
+The license grants you, as the licensee, permission to analyze musical structures, patterns, and metadata, as well as extract a generalized understanding of the works for the purpose of training an AI model.
 If the model is to be retrained in a new version or requires further training, a new license must be obtained.

-The license enables users of your AI service to generate music, such as through a subscription model.
+The license also enables users of your AI service to generate music, for instance through a subscription model.
 It may also allow users to distribute the generated music to third parties, such as streaming services.

 The license does not, in its basic form, include sublicensing to third parties for the use of generated music in large-scale advertising campaigns, or in television, radio, or film productions, or other similar types of exploitation.
 Such uses require a separate agreement between the parties in each individual case.